How To Fix a Water-Damaged CeilingNovember 15, 2022

 However, another key factor is the area affected by water damage.
-For example, if the only damaged area is a section of laminate flooring, it could be repaired in just a few hours.
-Whereas, if the water has seeped into and rotted a joist section, that could take a whole day or more to repair.
+For example, if the only damaged area is a section of laminate flooring, it could be repaired in just a few hours, whereas if the water has seeped into and rotted a joist section, that could take a whole day or more to repair.

 However, a major holdup is often the time required to dry the affected area.
 Where water damage is extensive, allowing a section of wall or flooring to dry could take several days, even weeks.

 Mold remediation, however, is more serious.
 Due to mold’s hazardous and invasive nature, remediation can last up to two weeks.
 In the most extreme cases involving category 3 water damage —from a flood, for example — extensive repairs could last several months.
 You’ll need to check your insurance policy to ensure you’re covered for temporary accommodation during this time.

-Water damage repairs can range from $100 (e.g., repairing laminate flooring) to over $50,000.
+Water damage repairs can range from $100.00 (e.g., repairing laminate flooring) to over $50,000.
 Nationally, the average cost of water damage repair was $3,000 (ranging from $1,200 to $5,000).
 That reflects the category of water damage.

 Let’s go through the different categories:

 Category 1 “Clean Water”: Depending on the area affected, you can expect to pay around $3 to $4 per square foot.
-That cost will rise to up to $11 if an expensive carpet is affected.
+That cost will rise to $11 if an expensive carpet is affected.

 Category 2 “Gray Water”: Costs are slightly higher at $4 to $7 per square foot.
 Replacing hardwood flooring is expensive – you’ll pay between $10 to $15 per square foot.

 Category 3 “Black Water”: The average cost of water damage restoration for black water is between $7 to $7.50 per square foot.
-That can include drywall repair, and flooring replacement, alongside new furniture and other belongings.
+That can include drywall repair, flooring replacement, and new furniture and other belongings.
 It’s impossible to truly estimate the total.

-Hire a Professional Water Restoration Company
+Hire a Professional Water Damage Restoration Company